 - The research fund associated with the award is to be used exclusively for purposes of research and scholarship.
 It is not a supplement to the awardee's income.

-- The use of the research fund is subject to all applicable University policies on research, especially those related to ethics and conflict of interest.
+- The use of the research fund is subject to all applicable University Policies on Research [links to the Secretariat Office website where the current reguations are available for donwload], especially those related to ethics and conflict of interest.

 - The funding of teaching release time is not an eligible expenditure.

 - Travel expenses and personal expense reimbursements for the awardee must be approved by the awardee's Chair and must adhere to the University's policy.

 - All software, books, equipment, or other property acquired by the awardee with funds from this award are the property of the University.
 The awardee is expected to make such acquisitions available to the awardee's Department or Faculty insofar as this is compatible with the awardee's own research program.

 - All administrative and office equipment, including cellular phones, tablets, and furniture are not eligible research fund expenditures without adequate justification.